ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: Evaluation of potential CFP savings due to HI

+We demonstrate how the ability to mix and match technology nodes for different chiplets in a system improves embodied CFP.
+At the same time, we will compare ECO-CHIP embodied CFP with the existing embodied CFP estimator, ACT~\cite{act, act+}, and highlight how ACT grossly miscalculates the CFP as it does not model for package assembly, wafer area wasted, and design CFP.
+As an example case study, we use a 3-chiplet version of NVIDIA GPU GA102 with RDL fanout-based packaging architecture to evaluate the various components of CFP for various chiplet disaggregation scenarios.

-\textit{(1)} \underline{\it Manufacturing and packaging CFP for three chiplets} The manufacturing CFP of GA102, for different configurations of technology nodes for each chiplet, is shown in Fig.~\ref{fig:cfp}(a).
-The x-axis lists the technology nodes where the lowermost row is the technology node for the digital logic, the middle row is analog components (IOs), and the topmost row is memory.
+\textit{(1)} {\underline{\it{Manufacturing and HI-related CFP}}} The manufacturing (chip and package) CFP of GA102 with RDL fanout packaging, for different configurations of technology nodes for each chiplet, is shown in Fig.~\ref{fig:cfp}(a).
+The x-axis lists the three-tuple configuration listing the technology node each chiplet is implemented in.
 The (7,7,7) scenario is a monolithic representation of the architecture of a single die in a 7nm node.
-It, therefore, does not have the additional HI-related packaging overheads, but includes packaging overheads as a part of manufacturing carbon using models from~\cite{act}.
-The figure shows that the lowest embodied CFP is for the (7, 14, 10) scenario.
+It, therefore, does not have the additional HI-related packaging overheads.
+The figure shows that the lowest $C_\text{emb}$ is for the (7, 14, 10) scenario.
 This is because the analog components and memory blocks~\cite{AMD-Zen2} do not scale in the area as much as the digital blocks and can therefore be implemented in an older technology node with almost the same area.
-On the contrary, in the (10, 10, 10) scenario, the digital logic scales to a much larger area and therefore has a larger CFP than even the monolith resulting in a larger CFP even though the 10nm node has a lower defect density and lower CFPA when compared to 7nm.
-The packaging overhead values in this figure are for an RDL-based package with the RDL layers implemented in a 65nm technology node.
-The packaging overhead has also accounted for the whitespace between the three chiplets and routing overheads.
-From this result, it is clear that HI enables using chiplets that have small areas and higher yields, which helps lowers the CFP, and the further integration of chiplets in different technology nodes can further lower the CFP as older nodes have lower $\text{EPA}$ than advanced nodes.
+On the contrary, in the (10, 10, 10) scenario, the digital logic scales to a much larger area and therefore has a larger CFP than even the monolith resulting in a larger CFP.

+From this result, it is clear that HI enables using chiplets that have smaller areas and higher yields, which helps lowers the CFP, and the further integration of chiplets in different technology nodes can further lower the CFP as older nodes have lower $\text{EPA}$ than advanced nodes.
+ACT~\cite{act, act+}, uses a fixed value of package assembly CFP (150g of CO$_2$) irrespective of the area of the package, or type of packaging architecture, or the wafer area wasted and therefore can inaccurately estimate $C_\text{mfg}$ by at least 10kg of CO$_2$ emission ($\approx 20\%$ of $C_\text{emb}$).